|

 represent the buildingEXODUS capability of allowing people to slip past each other when

-in any way when displayed in vrEXODUS.
-Simulation results will be identical to those
+way when displayed in vrEXODUS.
+Simulation results will be identical to those generated by

 A: In buildingEXODUS make sure that you have used landing nodes to connect flights